EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/ensomap/tutorial_ensomap.rst

 Load all output files, the overall soil mask and the image file in separate map windows and link them.

-Change from greyscale to color ramps by right clicking on the file name in the **Data views** panel and selecting :menuselectio:`Layer Properties > Symbology`.
+Change from greyscale to color ramps by right clicking on the file name in the **Data views** panel and selecting :menuselection:`Layer Properties > Symbology`.
 Here, you can change the band rendering to :menuselection:`singleband pseudocolor` and select your favorite color ramp.
 To look at the map values in the soil and mask pixels use the **Identify cursor location value** button.

 .. image:: img/fig9.png
     :width: 800px